Skip to main content

 EBhapticsGlovePlayTime::FortyMS40ms8

-• TArray<EBhapticsGloveShapeValue> shapeValues: An array consisting of six elements, each representing the forms of haptic intensity changes over time, specified by the EBhapticsGloveShapeValue enums.
+• TArray<EBhapticsGloveShapeValue> shapeValues: An array with the same length as motorIntensities (six for DK2, eight for DK3), each representing the forms of haptic intensity changes over time, specified by the EBhapticsGloveShapeValue enums.

 ValueWaveformSame as…